 These plants, which under normal conditions are avoided by grazing animals, may be eaten during drought conditions.
 Some animals may eat these plants preferentially as roughage when they are available on extremely lush pasture.
 Animals are also poisoned by eating the plant material in hay, silage, or pellets.
 Seeds from Crotalaria, Amsinckia, and Heliotropium spp, which have been harvested with grain, have caused disease in horses, cattle, pigs, and poultry.

-The toxic alkaloids are metabolized in the liver to highly reactive pyrroles, which produce cytotoxic effects on target sites, most commonly the nuclei of hepatocytes.
+The alkaloids are metabolized in the liver to highly reactive pyrroles, which produce cytotoxic effects on target sites, most commonly the nuclei of hepatocytes.
 Other target sites may include the epithelial and vascular tissues of the kidneys and lungs.
-The pyrroles cross-link DNA strands and also unite DNA with nucleoproteins such as actin.
-These molecular alterations are presumed to create the antimitotic and megalocytic effects characteristic of pyrrolizidine alkalosis.
+These toxic pyrroles cross-link DNA strands and also unite DNA with nucleoproteins such as actin.
+These molecular alterations are presumed to create the cytotoxic, antimitotic, and megalocytic effects characteristic of pyrrolizidine alkalosis.

 Less common clinical signs that have been described with pyrrolizidine toxicoses include inspiratory dyspnea in ponies due to laryngeal and pharyngeal paralysis, dyspnea due to interstitial pneumonia in horses, and renal disease in pigs.